-Your baby’s legs and arms begin to emerge by this time.
-Your baby also has a small tail which is more like an extension of the tailbone.
+Your baby’s legs and arms will begin to emerge by this time.
+Your baby will have a small tail which is more like an extension of the tailbone.
 However, this will disappear as the pregnancy progresses.
-The foetus has almost doubled in size in the past one week.
-Your baby is making rapid developmental changes.
-Both the hemispheres of the brain are forming.
-The tiny liver begins to function by forming red blood cells, till the bone marrow is formed.
+The foetus has almost doubled in size in the past week.
+Your baby will experience rapid developmental changes.
+Both the hemispheres of the brain will start forming now.
+The tiny liver will begin to function by forming red blood cells, till the bone marrow is formed.
 The digestive organs like pancreas and appendix start to form too.
 At this stage, your baby may technically be called an embryo.

-Your baby is approximately the size of a blueberry by this time.
-The 7 weeks pregnant baby size is almost quarter of an inch.
-There has been tremendous development from the time of conception as your baby has grown almost 10,000 times since then.
+Your baby is approximately the size of blueberry by this time.
+The 7 weeks pregnant baby size is almost a quarter of an inch.
+There has been tremendous development from the time of conception as your baby has grown a lot since then and will continue to grow and develop as they should.
 At this time, the growth is mostly concentrated in the generation of brain cells.

 - Nausea and food aversions: You may experience nausea and food aversions by this time.
-Some odors or smells may trigger nausea.
-On the other hand you may also find yourself craving for food such as pickles.
+Some odours or smells may trigger nausea.
+On the other hand, you may also find yourself craving for foods such as pickles.

 - Excess formation of saliva: You may notice the formation of excess saliva in your mouth.
 Try chewing sugarless gum to avoid pooling of excess saliva in your mouth.

-- Changes in breast: Your breast size may increase this week.
+- Changes in the breasts: Your breast size may increase this week.
 This is due to the increase in blood flow and fat build up around your breast.